-A very sweet and graceful piece of music lies on our table, the production of Felice Emanuel Shelling, of Philadelphia.
+A very sweet and graceful piece of music lies on our table, the production of Felice Emanuel Shelling, of Philadelphil.
 This little author is but seven years of age, and already gives token of rare talent.
-"He names the music, " My First Polka."
-His parents are well known Spiritualists, and also are charming musicians.
-This little gem, though not difficult, is an emanation from the brain of an uncommonly gifted child, and every family should come a conv of it these teachings are erronéous ; and founded upon the ignorance of those enunciating them of the laws of systems, of suns, and of all matter."
+He names the music, "My First Polka."
+His parents are well known Spiritualists, and also are charming musicions.
+This little gem, though not difficult, is an emanation from the brain of an uncommonly gifted child, and every family should procure a copy of it.